 Their most important attendant would have been their wet nurse.
 Wet nurses were held in high esteem in Ancient Egypt, and several lavish tombs have been excavated belonging to them.

 The most famous example is probably that of the tomb of Maia, who was the wet nurse of their half-brother Tutankhamen, discovered at Sakkara in 1996.
-Tey, the wife of Ay whom many believe to be Nefertiti’s father, is referred to as the queen’s wet nurse not her mother, leading scholars to believe she could have been Nefertiti’s step mother.
+Tey, the wife of Ay whom many believe to be Nefertiti’s father, is referred to as the queen’s wet nurse, not her mother, leading scholars to believe she could have been Nefertiti’s stepmother.

 The Princesses' Childhood

-On the death of his father, the prince ascended to the throne as Pharaoh Amenophis IV, but within five years had changed his name to Akhenaten and had founded a new capital city called Akhetaten, the Horizon of the Aten, modern Tel el Amarna.
+On the death of his father, the Prince ascended to the throne as Pharaoh Amenophis IV, but within five years had changed his name to Akhenaten and had founded a new capital city called Akhetaten, the Horizon of the Aten, modern Tel el Amarna.

 The four younger girls were all born in one of the opulent new palaces built by their father.
 Even as royal children they were lucky to survive infancy.
 There was no protection from infectious diseases, a simple accident or infection could kill and there were dangers such as snakes and scorpions.

 Their health would have benefitted from their high-status diet.
-Many wall carvings show the lavish banquets held in the palace, with table groaning under the weight of the haunches of meat, roast fowl, loaves of bread, sweet cakes, fruit, wine and beer.
+Many wall carvings show the lavish banquets held in the palace, with tables groaning under the weight of the haunches of meat, roast fowl, loaves of bread, sweet cakes, fruit, wine and beer.

-If a child did die, then they would be mummified and provided with the grave goods they needed for the next life just like an adult providing the family could afford it.
+If a child did die, then they would be mummified and provided with the grave goods they needed for the next life just like an adult, providing the family could afford it.
 There is even evidence that miscarried foetuses were mummified and given burials.

 Two such tiny pre-term infants were discovered in gilded coffins in the tomb of Tutankhamen.
 Children’s health was protected by placing magical amulets around their necks.
-Sometimes these were small cylindrical cases that contained a spell written on a piece of rolled up papyrus.
+Sometimes these were small cylindrical cases that contained a spell written on a piece of rolled-up papyrus.
 The Egyptians also feared that children could be attacked by demons and evil spirits, which could cause the child to sicken and die.

 Little remains of the palaces built at Akhetaten, but evidence shows the princesses would have been brought up in comfortable, luxurious surroundings.
 Excavations have revealed a formal Great Official Palace probably used for court ceremonies and matters of state and a less formal King’s House where it is thought the royal family congregated to relax and spend time together.